I only compete with myself: Sivakarthikeyan

 Q. Namma Veettu Pillai is your third film with Pandiraj after Marina and Kedi Billa Killadi Ranga.

 In Marina, I was one of the many characters.
 In Kedi Billa Killadi Ranga, there were two heroes.
-Only in Namma Veettu Pillai, I’m the ‘hero’.
+Only in Namma Veettu Pillai, I am the ‘hero’.
 (Laughs) I auditioned for a role in Marina and the same director has scripted a movie having me in mind.
 What more do I need?
 I respect Pandiraj sir so much and life has come full circle.

 Q. Were you tense on the release day?

 Not really.
 We knew we made a pucca entertaining film and Pandiraj sir stayed true to the genre.
-Ask him to make even ten family dramas, he can.
-Because he comes from a huge joint family.
+Ask him to make ten family dramas, he can.
+He comes from a huge joint family.
 We knew Namma Veettu Pillai would work.
 There are lots of emotional moments, especially in the last 15 minutes.
 ‘Sentiments’ always win in movies.
-Kanaa was the story of father-daughter.
+Kanaa was a father-daughter story.
 Viswasam, too.
 If you YouTube some of the brother-sister videos, you will see the brothers crying inconsolably at their sisters’ wedding.
-Idhey cinema-la kaamichom-na, drama-va (If we show the same thing in a movie, you call it drama)?
+Idhey cinema-la kaamichom-na, drama-va?
+(If we show the same thing in a movie, you call it drama?)
 (Laughs)

 Aishwarya Rajesh and I played the role of student-coach in Kanaa.
 Namma Veettu Pillai lies in the same zone as well.
-Barring two or three scenes, we’ve not kept anything overtly emotional.
+Barring two or three scenes, we have not kept anything overtly emotional.
 Brothers and sisters don’t express their affection openly in most places.
 This movie helped me relate to my own experience as a brother.
 Plus, Aishwarya is a fantastic artiste.

 Q. Who exactly is Arumpon?

 In some places, he was Sivakarthikeyan.
 In the rest, it was Pandiraj sir.
-Namma Veettu Pillai revolves around this guy, who grew up without a father.
+Namma Veettu Pillai revolves around this guy who grew up without a father.
 The story is about the extent he is ready to go for his little sister.
 A lot of dialogues resonated with me.

 Namma Veettu Pillai has a huge star cast, including the likes of veteran director Bharathiraja, Samutharakani, Vela Ramamoorthy, Natty, Yogi Babu and others.